 - Grand Prize – eISR Trophy and All Round Runner Up

 - The overall winner of the eISR trophy is determined by a formula combining design, manufacture, race performance and reliability.

 - Week's Top Speed

 - This prize is awarded for the fastest transit of the timing gates during the week.
 The sub must complete the run for the speed to stand.

 - Agility Award

 - On the last day of the competition, qualifying teams run a double-length course, twice through the timing gates and slalom course in an agility challenge.
 Teams have to qualify to compete during the course of the week: only those teams with a suitably high Completion Ratio are allowed to compete.

 - This prize is presented to the team which, in the judges´ combined opinion, has pushed the engineering envelope the furthest.
 By its very nature, innovation is hard to categorise, but the eISR´s experienced panel of submarine engineers know to recognise it when they see it!

 - Best Presentation

-- This award goes to the team which best presents its submarine design visually and verbally to the general public on the Saturday Open Day.
+- This award goes to the team which best presents its submarine design visually and verbally to the judges and other teams during the course of the week.